Good news! You haven't missed TCC's spring semester.

 - obtain permission from the appropriate academic dean or designee on the campus where the course is taught.
 Download petition form (PDF)

-- register for the course and pay full tuition.
+- register for the course through the Student Information System or at any Enrollment Services office listed below and pay full tuition.

 To change the status of a course from audit to credit, or from credit to audit, students must complete the change by the drop/add deadline for a 16-week semester or 10-week summer session.